Luminol-Failures/Luminol-Kivy/README.md

 This mode requires you to have the `Data` and `Graphics` folders inside the root folder of Luminol.

 ### Externally
-This mode allows you to open mkxp projects from folders other than the root folder of Luminol.
+This mode allows you to open rmxp projects from folders other than the root folder of Luminol.
-To use this mode, you must specify the directory as an arguement when running `main.py`
+To use this mode, you must specify the directory as an argument when running `main.py`
 `python main.py "C:/Games/OneShot"` for example.